Reward and recognition can take many forms and getting it right can have a hugely significant impact on your business and its employees.

 According to Deloitte, companies that have implemented reward and recognition programmes have a 31% lower voluntary turnover.

 Strengthens relationships within the business

-Reward and recognition not only improve the employees’ relationship with the business but also with their peers.
+Effective reward and recognition not only improves the employees’ relationship with the business but also with their peers.

 When managers show their appreciation for their team’s hard work the team appreciate it too.
 If a manger decides to reward their team by allowing them time to work on their own projects or take a longer lunch break, it strengthens those relationships.